cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 ### Upgrade case

+For running an `Upgrade scenario` it's required to setup current home directory for `cheqd` user as an answer on question `Set path for cheqd user's home directory [default: /home/cheqd]:`.
+Cause only if this directory exists upgrade scenario will be used.

 #### Install from scratch

 If there is `$HOME/.cheqdnode` directory, where `$HOME` is answer on the question `Set path for cheqd user's home directory [default: /home/cheqd]:` , installer assumes that there is current installation on such machine.
 In this case the next questions will be: